 The NodeTool desktop app is built on Electron.
-It reuses the web app for all workflow editing but adds a handful of native surfaces: a boot splash, install wizard, package manager, log viewer, tray menu, pinned windows, and a native menu bar.
+It reuses the web app for all workflow editing but adds a handful of native surfaces: a boot splash, package manager, log viewer, tray menu, pinned windows, and a native menu bar.

 This page catalogs every desktop-only view with screenshots.
 Everything inside the main window is covered by User Interface and Workflow Editor.